Alhassan Doguwa: Political career

 Alhassan Ado Garba was first elected to the Nigerian National Assembly's House of Representatives under the defunct SDP in 1992.
 He was one of the frontline Members that supported the election of Engr.
 Rabiu Musa Kwankwaso to become the Deputy Speaker of the 3rd Republic House of Representatives.

 In 2000, Alhassan Ado Garba was appointed as Special Adviser to the Kano State Governor on Environment.
 He later worked as a Special Adviser on Governmental Affairs and Political Party Affairs to Senate Presidents Chief Adolphus Wabara and Senator Ken Nnamani respectively.

 Hon Alhassan Ado succeeded in returning to the House of Representatives in 2007 where he became the Deputy Chairman of the House Committee on Niger Delta Development Commission (NDDC).
 Having served the nation and especially his constituents diligently, the enterprising people of Tudun Wada/Doguwa Federal Constituency re-elected Hon Doguwa in 2011 where it became more clearly that he is indeed a Parliamentary asset having served as the Chairman House Committee chairman on MDGs.
 Hon Alhassan also serves as the African Network of Parliamentarians on MDGs Chairman.

 In 2015, Garba was elected to serve for the fourth term in the Lower Chamber where he was overwhelmingly elected as the 8th Assembly's Chief Whip after the defeat of his Speakership nominee (Femi Gbajabiamila) who lost to Yakubu Dogara.
 Upon his acceptance as the Chief Whip however created a rift between him and Femi Gbajabiamila something that tear their team apart and ends their long relationship.

+2023 election and arraignment

+Hon.
+Alhassan Ado Doguwa, was arraigned before a magistrate court in Kano, Nigeria with charges of criminal conspiracy, culpable homicide, and causing grievous hurt to innocent people during the general election held on Saturday February 26, 2023.
+The police received complaints of the gruesome murder of three people and causing grievous injuries to eight others in Tudun Wada LGA while the collation of election results was ongoing.
+The police department extended a formal invitation to Doguwa for his alleged complicity in the incident, but he refused to honor it, leading to his arrest.
+However, Justice Muhammad Nasir Yunus of the Federal High Court in the state granted bail to Doguwa to the tune of N500 million and two reliable sureties.

-Family Life
+Family life

 Alhassan Ado Garba is a firm believer in large family, he has four wives and 28 children.

 Honours and awards

-Alhassan Ado Garba has a Traditional Title of Sarkin Yakin Burum Burum and Yariman Dadin Kowa conferred to him by both theDistrict Heads of Doguwa and Tudun Wada Local Governments respectively in 2013.
-He was also conferred of the prestigious national honour of the (OON) in October 2022, by His Excellency, Muhammadu Buhari, GCON, President of the Federal Republic of Nigeria.
+Alhassan Ado Garba has a Traditional Title of Sarkin Yakin Burum Burum and Yariman Dadin Kowa conferred to him by both the District Heads of Doguwa and Tudun Wada Local Governments respectively in 2013.
+He was also conferred with the prestigious National Honour of the Officer of the Order of the Niger (OON) in October 2022, by His Excellency, Muhammadu Buhari, GCON, President of the Federal Republic of Nigeria.